ansys/pydpf-core/docs/source/index.rst

 - :ref:`user_guide_custom_operators` in the PyDPF-Core documentation

-- `How to write a new solver reader as a PDF's plugin <https://astonishing-hyacinth-e64.notion.site/How-to-write-a-new-solver-reader-as-a-DPF-s-plugin-bd2d2a3cf51f47ef9e70df45d64f89cb>`_
+- `How to write a new solver reader as a PDF plugin <https://astonishing-hyacinth-e64.notion.site/How-to-write-a-new-solver-reader-as-a-DPF-s-plugin-bd2d2a3cf51f47ef9e70df45d64f89cb>`_

 Documentation and issues